 Lunar Total Eclipse, 17 October 1986

-As I hadn't seen a total lunar eclipse for over ten years, I looked forward to 17 October 1986 when the Moon was due to enter the Earth's shadow at 18:30 UT, achieving total eclipse just over a year later.
+As I hadn't seen a lunar total eclipse for over ten years, I looked forward to 17 October 1986 when the Moon was due to enter the Earth's shadow at 18:30 UT, achieving total eclipse just over an hour later.
 I was pleased to see a clear blue sky when I got up, and the Breakfast Time weather forecast too was encouraging, although some cloud was due to arrive from the continent during the night.

 After work, Roy Lobett and I went straight to the Observatory where we were joined by Gary Marriott.
 Roy and Gary brought with them cameras, loaded with black and white and colour films, fitted with 400 mm and 500 mm lenses.
 I fitted my SLR camera onto the 100 mm refractor fitted to the side of the main Orwell Park instrument.
 (The prime focus image of the smaller refractor covers approximately half of a 35 mm negative, whereas that from the larger refractor does not fit into a negative.)